DrBlackross/Jetson-Based-relearning-cryptobot-for-kraken/README.md

     Check console output for decision logic
     TensorBoard logs in ./trading_logs/
     Trade history saved to trade_history.csv

+#### Also to do a full reset with restart of the script (just in case you wish to purge the data and start over)

+	rm -f ./doge_transformer_model_best.pth ./standard_scaler_best.pkl ./doge_transformer_model_best_multiplier.txt ./doge_transformer_model_best_learning_rate.txt && rm -rf ./results/ ./logs/ ./trading_logs/ && python kraken-transformerbot-jetson.py

 ### 🤝 Contributing
    Fork the repository